 Many refuse to see the real truth because maintaining the myth is more important.

 Did HWA do “a great work” as some have tried to claim?
 Or was it Christ who did the great work when He shed His blood and died for all our sins–past, present and future–on the cross of Calvary?

 The Scriptures warn us about those who will bring a “different gospel”; those who claim to speak for God, but instead are not who they claim to be.

 “But he shall say, I tell you, I know you not whence ye are; depart from me, all ye workers of iniquity” (Luke 13:27).

 Look first to the Lord Jesus Christ and His finished work on Calvary, not to any man who would try to beguile you by claiming he has “God’s restored truth.”

 By D. M. Williams

 Exit & Support Network™

-3 See: The “Key to Unlocking Prophecy” (Did Herbert Armstrong Say it Was Revealed to Him Alone?)
+4 See: The “Key to Unlocking Prophecy” (Did Herbert Armstrong Say God Revealed It to Him Alone?)
 For evidence of HWA’s copying from the Jehovah’s Witnesses, read chapter three, Pt.
-2 and chapter six of our critical review of Mystery of the Ages (search for the word “Watchtower”) and for his copying from Mormonism, see chapter two of the same review (search for the phrase “Latter Day Saints).
-(This review is available as a PDF download) Also read: Herbert W. Armstrong’s Religious Roots.
+2 and chapter six of our critical review of Mystery of the Ages by Kelly Marshall (search for the word “Watchtower”) and for his copying from Mormonism, see chapter two of the same review (search for the phrase “Latter Day Saints).
+Also read: Herbert W. Armstrong’s Religious Roots.